jrmoulton/jrmoulton-web/content/about.md

 ```

 This is a bit of code from the generator that renders each article in parallel (it's blazingly fast
-by the way).
-And that syntax highlighting looks awesome right!?!
-And it's fully responsive to the
+by the way), and it's fully responsive to the website theme.
-the website theme.

 Defnitely one of the first articles that I write in the near future will be how I built this static
 site generator and all of the things I've been figuring out.
 I've learned how to generate all the